Shinar: Etymology

 Sayce (1895) identified Shinar as cognate with the following names: Sangara/Sangar mentioned in the context of the Asiatic conquests of Thutmose III (15th century BC); Sanhar/Sankhar of the Amarna letters (14th century BC); the Greeks' Singara; and modern Sinjar, in Upper Mesopotamia, near the Khabur River.
 Accordingly, he proposed that Shinar was in Upper Mesopotamia, but acknowledged that the Bible gives important evidence that it was in the south.

-Albright (1924) suggested identification with the Kingdom of Khana.
+Albright (1924) suggested identification with the Kingdom of Ḫana.

 Hebrew Bible

 The name Šinʿār occurs eight times in the Hebrew Bible in which it refers to Babylonia.
 That location of Shinar is evident from its description as encompassing both Babel/Babylon (in northern Babylonia) and Erech/Uruk (in southern Babylonia).
 In the Book of Genesis 10:10, the beginning of Nimrod's kingdom is said to have been "Babel [Babylon], and Erech [Uruk], and Akkad, and Calneh, in the land of Shinar."
 Verse 11:2 states that Shinar enclosed the plain that became the site of the Tower of Babel after the Great Flood.

 In Genesis 14:1,9, King Amraphel rules Shinar.
 It is further mentioned in Joshua 7:21; Isaiah 11:11; Daniel 1:2; and Zechariah 5:11, as a general synonym for Babylonia.